rsdoiel/antenna/archives/2025/planet_2025.31.md

 ---

-## Daniel O'Connell's legacy remembered on 250th birthday
+## State-led commemoration held at home of Daniel O'Connell

 date: 2025-08-06, from: RTÉ News

-Today marks the 250th anniversary of the birth of Daniel O'Connell, the man known as 'The Liberator'.
+The 250th anniversary of the birth of Daniel O'Connell, 'The Liberator', has been marked by a State-led commemoration at his ancestral home, Derrynane House in Co Kerry.

 <br>